frappe/erpnext/erpnext/docs/user/manual/en/human-resources/daily-work-summary.md

 ### How to Use

-Go to "Daily Work Summary Setting" via HR module or search bar and set the users for whom you want to send the reminder.
+Go to "Daily Work Summary Group" via HR module or search bar and set the users for whom you want to send the reminder.

-You can set multiple settings with different set of _users_ from your user list with different _time to send emails_ and with seperate _holiday list_ for each.
+You can set multiple groups with different set of _users_ from your user list with different _time to send emails_ and with seperate _holiday list_ for each.

 You can also choose to customize the _Message_ you send to users.

 **Note:**
 >1.
 If no holiday list is seleted then the email will be sent every day.
 >2.
-Setting name will be sent as the title of daily summary email.
+Group name will be sent as the title of daily summary email.
 >3.
-Deactivated settings will be skipped from daily check.
+Deactivated groups will be skipped from daily check.